 The StreetTree dataset itself plays an important role in advancing urban ecological research and urban governance.
 StreetTree provides unprecedented global coverage, rich seasonal information, multi-temporal records, and fine-grained four-level taxonomic labels, offering a high-quality, easily accessible, and well-structured data foundation for building more powerful computer vision and deep learning models, as well as a standardized benchmark for large-scale tree-species classification.
 Compared with previous tree datasets that were often fragmented, limited in scale, or lacking temporal depth, StreetTree has higher information density and more comprehensive content, enabling researchers to conduct large-scale experiments more conveniently and systematically improve model performance in complex urban environments.
 Such data-driven approaches have the potential to substantially reduce the labor and time costs of urban tree inventory, health monitoring, and fine-grained management, and to promote a transition toward more automated, scalable, and intelligent urban forest management.
 The dataset will be made publicly available after the review process is completed.

-Despite these advantages, the StreetTree dataset still has several limitations: the distribution of tree species across global cities is highly uneven, data from some regions remain sparse, and some taxonomic labels may be ambiguous or incorrect.
-Future work may further enrich data sources, improve the accuracy of taxonomic and geographic annotations, and incorporate multimodal information to enhance the completeness and reliability of the dataset; explore more advanced visual models and multimodal large models to improve fine-grained feature representation and cross-modal alignment; and develop methods to mitigate the impact of long-tailed distributions and seasonal fluctuations, while strengthening research on model interpretability.
+Despite these advantages, the StreetTree dataset still has several limitations: the distribution of tree species across global cities is highly uneven, and data from some regions remain sparse.
+Future work may further enrich data sources, improve the accuracy of taxonomic and geographic annotations, and incorporate multimodal information to enhance the completeness and reliability of the dataset; explore more advanced visual models and multimodal large language models to improve fine-grained feature representation and cross-modal alignment; and develop methods to mitigate the impact of long-tailed distributions and seasonal fluctuations, while strengthening research on model interpretability.
 Ultimately, applying StreetTree in real-world urban forest management and biodiversity monitoring scenarios may help drive the development of urban ecological governance.